Facebook Graph API's multiple privacy options

 ?>

-Case 1 returns something similar to:
+Case 1 returns something like:

 Array